-New Jersey has numerous statutes that relate to weapons.
-One of those statutes is N.J.S.
+New Jersey has numerous laws that relate to weapons.
+One of those laws is N.J.S.
 2C:39-5.
-That statute relates to simply having a weapon in one's possession.
-Under that statute, any person who knowingly has in his possession any weapon “under circumstances not manifestly appropriate for such lawful uses as it may have” is guilty of a crime.
+That law relates to simply having a weapon in one's possession.
+Under N.J.S.
+2C:39-5, any person who knowingly has in his possession any weapon “under circumstances not manifestly appropriate for such lawful uses as it may have” is guilty of a crime.

 N.J.S.
 2C:39-5 has subparts.
 These subparts differentiate between the different types of weapons that might be possessed.
-Firearms, generally, are considered more serious than possession of other types of weapons.
-Subpart (e) also specifies separate crimes for possession of firearms, and imitation firearms, in educational facilities.
+Possession of firearms, generally, is considered more serious than possession of other types of weapons.
+Subpart (e) of N.J.S.
+2C:39-5 also specifies separate crimes for possession of firearms, and imitation firearms, in educational facilities.
 Note that criminal culpability under N.J.S.
 2C:39-5 does not require any unlawful intent.

 A different statute deals with possession of weapons with unlawful intent.
 That statute is N.J.S.
 2C:39-4.
 The unlawful intent would be purpose to use the weapon unlawfully against the person or property of another.
 As with N.J.S.
 2C:39-5, N.J.S.
 2C:39-4 distinguishes between different types of weapons.
 Thus firearms, explosives, and destructive devices are treated more harshly than other types of weapons.
 A person can be charged and found guilty of both N.J.S.
 2C:39-5 and N.J.S.
 2C:39-4, both arising from a single event.